Asexual Reproduction In Animals: Examples, Advantages, Disadvantages

 Binary FissionSpore Formation

-When Unfavorable conditions in the environment then the amoeba and many fungi such as rhizopus reproduce with the help of a process called spore formation.
+When unfavourable conditions in the environment, then the amoeba and many fungi, such as Rhizopus reproduce with the help of a process called spore formation.

-In this reproduction breakage of the nuclear membrane takes place and some of the chromatin blocks get released into the cytoplasm.
-Each chromatin block formed in the cytoplasm now gets inside a nuclear membrane.
+In this reproduction, breakage of the nuclear membrane takes place, and some of the chromatin blocks get released into the cytoplasm.
+Each chromatin block formed in the cytoplasm now gets inside the nuclear membrane.
 These blocks now become small daughter nuclei.
 This is the most adapted mode of sexual reproduction.

 Fragmentation

 Fragmentation is defined as the process of asexual reproduction.
 In this form of reproduction, the lost parts of the organism act and function as new organisms.
-Spirogyra is an algae with the ability to fragment.
+Spirogyra is an alga with the ability to fragment.
 H. The Lost Spirogyra part works like one Spirogyra.
-When a spirogyra is cut down into two pieces by natural means or accidentally then it's both parts behave as individual cells.
+When a Spirogyra is cut down into two pieces by natural means or accidentally, then its two parts behave as individual cells.

 Fragmentation